ErpNetDocs/info/features/system/integrated-websites.md

 * A tabular navigator in which they can **review their orders** - listing both completed and currently processed orders.
 * A way to **cancel orders** that have not yet entered the processing phase.
 * A section for **placing new orders** by them, with controls for turning on and off this function.
-* A view of their **unpaid orders and invoices** with information for them - their due dates, status, paid, remaining, and full order amounts, order currency, overdue days, and others.
+* A view of their **unpaid orders and invoices** with information for their due dates, status, remaining amounts, etc.
 * A tabular navigator to **view and download their invoices**, with controls for adjusting what data is visible to clients.

 The **Client Center** can be used with a license for an integrated website.